pauljproche/TheFridge/README.md

 # TheFridge
-Link to the original repository we worked on at PolyHack 2019: https://github.com/k8amanda/TheFridge
+Link to the original repository we worked on for PolyHack 2019: https://github.com/k8amanda/TheFridge

 The file App_final_deal.js is the file to use to run the code.